 Cape Floral Region Protected Areas

 Registered as a UNESCO site in 2004, the Cape Floral Region Protected Areas include several different locations in South Africa’s Western Cape and Eastern Cape provinces.
 Ranging from national parks to state forests, these areas combine to create a global biodiversity hotspot known in particular for its incredible plant life.
-Often touted as having the highest concentration of plant species anywhere on Earth, the Cape Floral Region supports more than 9,000 species, some 70% of which are endemic.
+Often touted as having the highest concentration of plant species anywhere on Earth, the Cape Floral Region supports more than 9,000 species, some 70 percent of which are endemic.
 In particular, the region is famous for its fynbos vegetation, a fragrant kind of scrub unique to South Africa.
 The easiest way to explore this site’s protected areas (including Table Mountain National Park and De Hoop Nature Reserve) is to hire a car, while early spring (September-October) is the best time to visit.

 iSimangaliso Wetland Park